ruvents/ruwork-frujax/README.md

 Strategies for handling the response `Frujax-Redirect-Url` header:

-- `follow`: request redirect url with same options,
+- `follow`: let browser follow redirect as usual,
 - `assign`: load redirect url in the current window (see [Location.assign()](https://developer.mozilla.org/en-US/docs/Web/API/Location/assign)),
 - `replace`: replace the current resource with the one at the redirect url (see [Location.replace()](https://developer.mozilla.org/en-US/docs/Web/API/Location/replace)).

+If not `follow`, the plugin sends a `Frujax-Intercept-Redirect: 1` header and expects a `2xx` response with `Frujax-Redirect-Url` header in case of a redirect.

 ### serialMode